WorldNetDaily's Drum Major For Race-Baiting

 In a July 29 article, Flaherty revealed his solution for dealing with all the scary black people he's been fearmongering about: Be prepared to kill them.
-From his latest WorldNetDaily article:
+No, really:

 Jeremy Schenkel felt safe right up to the moment he came face to face with one of the dozens of violent black mobs that terrorized Philadelphia last summer.

 Remember, Flaherty portrays blacks only as mob-prone thugs who are out to rob and/or kill you.
 Therefore, he appears to be giving license to shoot any black who looks even vaguely menacing.

 Flaherty added: No one knows how often guns are used for self defense.
 The Cato Institute says anywhere from 100,000 to one million times a year.
 But of course, the work of author John Lott is the best place to go for more of this kind of information."

 In fact, Lott's research methods are suspect, and he has pushed numerous discredited claims.

 Flaherty's general response to accusations of race-baiting is to play dumb.
 He wrote a column in response to Salon's Pareene, in which he pretended he's not actually race-baiting:

 I also write about 20 black people who beat up a white woman at a park:

 Given that pretty much the entire oeuvre of Flaherty's work is about blacks gathering in mobs and committing crimes, most of them against whites -- and ignoring violence caused by those of other races -- the implication that the blacks are anti-white is built in.
 It's just silly for Flaherty to pretend that's not the point.

 And then, later in his column, Flaherty again brought up "racial violence" -- thus reinforcing his point that blacks beating up whites is all about being "anti-white."